Degrassi Junior High: Release

-Initial broadcast
+Original broadcast run

-The series premiered on CBC on 18 January 1987 and concluded on 27 February 1989.
-From its debut, the show ran on Sundays at 5:00 p.m.
-Starting from its second season, due to a budget squeeze, it was then moved to Monday nights at 7:30 p.m, and then later by then-new CBC programming chief Ivan Fecan, who championed the series to primetime at 8:30 p.m, between the popular American series Kate & Allie and Newhart.
-Fecan was one of the biggest proponents of the series and viewed it as a standard for Canadian television writers; in 1988, he stated that there was "nothing bogus about that show", and that he wished that he had "20 more shows like it".
+The series premiered on CBC on 18 January 1987 and concluded after three seasons and 42 episodes on 27 February 1989.
+It originally ran on Sundays at 5:00 p.m.
+Starting from its second season, due to a budget squeeze, it was then moved to Monday nights at 7:30 p.m, and then later by then-new CBC programming chief Ivan Fecan, a supporter of the show, to primetime at 8:30 p.m, between the popular American series Kate & Allie and Newhart.
+Fecan viewed Degrassi Junior High as a standard for Canadian television writers; in 1988, he stated that there was "nothing bogus about that show", and that he wished that he had "20 more shows like it".
 When Fecan called Schuyler to inform her of the move, she reportedly disagreed, feeling that the series wasn't ready for prime time.
 She eventually agreed to the decision, under the condition that if the move was unsuccessful, the series wouldn't be cancelled and instead be moved back to its original timeslot.
 Following its move to prime time, the viewership increased 40 percent.

 In the United States, the Public Broadcasting Service (PBS) debuted the series on 26 September 1987.
 On PBS, the show aired on Saturdays at 7:00 p.m.
 In New York City, the series aired on Tuesdays at 6:00 p.m. on WNET starting from 22 September 1987.
-The first two thirteen-episode seasons were aired as one twenty-six-episode season during the 1987–88 television season.
-The third season premiered in the United States on 10 December 1988 with the series finale airing on 15 April 1989.
-The program was distributed through PBS member station WGBH-TV in Boston, who also offered financial support for the show.
-Due to PBS's lack of commercials, the American airings often featured scenes that were not seen in Canada.
+On PBS, the first two seasons were combined into one 26-episode season.
+The third season, which was aired as the second season in the United States, premiered on 10 December 1988 and ended on 15 April 1989.
+The program was distributed through PBS member station WGBH-TV in Boston, who was a primary financial backer of the show.
+Due to PBS's lack of commercials, the American version featured more scenes than the original Canadian version.

-By November 1988, Degrassi Junior High was being shown in over forty countries, including Australia, Greece, China, France, and the United Kingdom.
-In the United Kingdom, where it began airing on the BBC starting from 5 April 1988, several episodes from the first season were banned, including several episodes about Spike's pregnancy and the episode "Rumour Has It", which involved rumors of a teacher and a student being homosexual.
-Despite the banned episodes airing on DEF II on BBC2, the rest of the series was not aired.
+By November 1988, Degrassi Junior High was being shown in over forty countries, including Australia, Greece, China, France, and the United Kingdom, where it was screened on the BBC starting from 5 April 1988.
+In the UK, several episodes were not broadcast in their regular timeslot, including "It's Late" and "Rumour Has It", which involved rumours that a teacher was gay.
+Although these episodes were later included on the youth program DEF II on BBC2, the second and third seasons were never broadcast.
 The series concluded its BBC run on 10 May 1988, with re-runs of the aired episodes from the first season continuing into 1989.
 In Australia, the show debuted on ABC TV on 8 February 1988, as part of The Afternoon Show hosted by James Valentine, where it aired at 5:00 p.m.
 The series finale aired in Australia on 10 October 1989.

-In France, Junior High and High were aired under the banner Les Années collège (The College Years) on Antenne 2 starting from September 10, 1988.
+In France, Junior High and High were aired under the banner Les Années collège (The College Years) on Antenne 2 starting from 10 September 1988.